H.R.767 - SOAR to Health and Wellness Act of 2018115th Congress (2017-2018) |

 - engaging stakeholders to develop a flexible training module,

-- providing technical assistance to health education programs,
+- providing technical assistance to health education programs and health care professional organizations,

-HHS must report on the number of facilities operating under the pilot program, the number of providers trained through the pilot program, and these numbers for the program operating before the pilot program.
+(Sec.
+4) HHS must report the number of grantees operating under the program, the number of providers trained through the program, and numbers for the program operating before this program.